submindraikou/ocelot-bot/README.md

 JAS: enabled
 - Allows for users to use a command to @ specific users (in this case officers of an organization).
+- To enable this feature the variable must be set to "enabled"

 ## Adding More Commands